Home Home

 Toad in the Hole

-Toad in the Hole is nowadays a markedly Sussex game, centred around the town of Lewes, where the World Championship is held each year.
-In truth, and rule variations notwithstanding, it is is the same game as Pitch Penny, the only difference being that a dedicated table or box is used instead of using a bit of convenient furniture that already lies in the pub.
+Toad in the Hole - Domestic version Toad in the Hole is a terrific Sussex pub game, centred around the town of Lewes, where both a Team and Singles World Championships are held each year.
+Rule variations notwithstanding, it is is much the same game as Pitch Penny, the only difference being that a dedicated table or box is used instead of a bit of convenient furniture that already lies in the pub.

-Toad in the Hole - Domestic version This is an old pub Toad in the Hole table owned by the author.
+This is an old pub Toad in the Hole table owned by the author.
 The central hole has begun to be distorted by the battering of the coins over time.

 Tonspel - The Barrel Game